josephschmitt/zide/README.md

 If you add one more pane, you'll have the choice between two swap layouts: "compact" and "wide".
 The "compact" layout will set the new pane below the editor, while the "wide" layout will set it to the right.
 Adding a 4th pane will split these panes in half, vertically for "compact", and horizontally for "wide".

+### `floating`

+The `floating` layout sets the editor to occupy the full screen, and the picker is toggled on and off as a floating pane.
+Usage of this layout automatically sets the `ZIDE_USE_FOCUS_PLUGIN` env var to `true`, and therefore uses the [`zjpane`](https://github.com/FuriouZz/zjpane) plugin in order to directly focus the editor pane when the floating pane is open.

 #### `tall`

 The `tall` layout takes advantage of tall screens or windows and lays the panes out horizontally, with the picker occupying the top of the layout in a narrow view, and the editor below.
 Due to zide's new-found config switching, if you use `yazi` or `lf` as your file picker, this layout will automatically switch to a 3-pane view.